Trustees

 Senior Fellow

-After completing graduate work at the London School of Economics and teaching law in Beijing, China, Lawrence returned to the Pacific Northwest where his legal practice focuses on strategic philanthropy in corporate and family foundations.
-He sits on several family foundation boards in North America and Southeast Asia.
-Lawrence has a keen interest in cross-cultural leadership and development, and has an extensive background in intersection of humanitarian, social justice, and the faith-arts.
-Lawrence has been privileged to be part of China’s charitable law development and also has a heart for countries such as North Korea and Myanmar.
-Lawrence has passion for next generation leadership and the challenge for organizational change as nonprofits adapt to survive and thrive.
-Lawrence and his wife, Dr. Angela Lee, started one of Western Canada’s largest medical clinics based in Vancouver, B.C.
+As a senior fellow at the Murdock Trust, Lawrence Ho offers insight into the Trust’s work based on his experience in global strategic philanthropy and intergenerational wealth.
+After completing graduate work at the London School of Economics and teaching law in Beijing, China, Lawrence returned to the Pacific Northwest where his legal practice focuses on strategic philanthropy in family foundations and family offices.
+He sits on several family foundation boards in North America and Asia, as well as the Canadian National Christian Foundation and as a Board of Advisor to Trustbridge Global and Excellence in Giving.
+Lawrence has a keen interest in cross-cultural leadership development, and has an extensive background in the intersection of humanitarian, social justice, and faith and the arts.
+He and his wife, Dr. Angela Lee, started one of Western Canada’s largest medical clinics based in Vancouver, B.C.

 Ron King